Anshul123B/OIBSIP/to do app/Readme.md

 I have used css to design and decorate, and create user friendly this web app.

-i have used js to create the task adding editing saving and deleting features in this webapp.
+I have used js to create the task adding editing saving and deleting features in this webapp.

-i hope you all guys must enjoy this to do web app.
+I hope you all guys must enjoy this to do web app.